rasbt/pattern_classification/resources/data_glossary.md

 #### Greedy Algorithm
 [[back to top](#table-of-contents)]

 Greedy Algorithms are a family of algorithms that are used in optimization problems.
-A greedy algorithm makes locally optimal choices in order to find a local optimum (suboptimal solution, also see ([heuristic problem solving](#heuristic-search))
+A greedy algorithm makes locally optimal choices in order to find a local optimum (suboptimal solution, also see ([heuristic problem solving](#heuristic-search)).
 <br>
 <br>